Results 41 to 60 of 142

 The gameplay itself is barely tolerable.
 It's Jagged Alliance in real time, alright, and it kinda doesn't work.
 When you start wit two mercs and enemies kill you in one or two hits and there's like twenty on the very first map then it becomes a tedious series of trial and error.
 Also, the AI makes me suspect that some of the mercs had tiberium harvesters in their lineage.
 Have two mercs stand next to each other, order merc on the right side to go to the left and the merc on the left side to go to the left and they run into each other for the rest of their lives.
 Classic.

-Don't bother out of ten."Reason is the madness of the strongest"
+Don't bother out of ten.to wound the autumnal city.

 Adventure Apes and the Mayan Mystery